Schironichi/Schironichi/README.md

 Every repository with WFiIS- prefix is a project / lab from my studies.
 Feel free to check them out!

 ## Note ⚠️
-I do not support blind copying someone else's solutions.
+I do not support blind copying of someone else's solutions.
 My projects have been presented strictly as my personal portfolio and studying process.